crcn/tandem-old/README.md

 [Download latest version](https://github.com/tandemcode/tandem/releases)

-Tandem is a web component builder that's designed to work with many different languages & frameworks (currently works with React apps, more support is planned after [Alpha](https://github.com/tandemcode/tandem/projects/10)).
+Tandem is a web component builder that's designed to work with many languages & frameworks (currently works with React apps, more support is planned after [Alpha](https://github.com/tandemcode/tandem/projects/10)).
 The tooling is inspired by Sketch, Figma, & VSCode, and are based on web standards.

 The primary goal for Tandem is to provide a faster, easier, safer, and more scalable way of building web applications of any kind.